Sourdough Pumpkin Cream Cheese Muffins

 If the batter is cold, you may need to bake the muffins a few minutes longer.

-While the baking soda and baking powder will lose some of its leavening power the longer the batter sits, there is enough in this recipe that the pumpkin muffins will still rise well.
+While the baking soda and baking powder will lose some of their leavening power the longer the batter sits, there is enough in this recipe that the pumpkin muffins will still rise well.

 Can I make sourdough pumpkin muffins into sourdough pumpkin cupcakes?

-For frosting, I’d highly recommend the brown butter cream cheese frosting for my cinnamon rolls!
+For frosting, I’d highly recommend the brown butter cream cheese frosting for my cinnamon rolls or my Sourdough Frosting!

 Can I bake pumpkin muffins into sourdough pumpkin bread?